huanwuji/teleporter/README.md

 ```

 #####broker
-It's contains config manager, streams dynamic updated, It's use a scala script for a streams logic which write In akka streams, Only a function, like this:
+It's contains config manager, streams dynamic updated, It's use a scala script for a streams logic which write In akka streams, Only implement a function:
+`(key: String, center: TeleporterCenter) ⇒ (KillSwitch, Future[Done])`, like this:
 ```scala
 object JdOrderItem extends StreamLogic {
   override def apply(key: String, center: TeleporterCenter): (KillSwitch, Future[Done]) = {